CJBR-97/JobScraPy/docs/README.md

 * Optimize for an official release & PEP syntax
 * ~~Allow for user customization of dicts and fine-tuned input on the populate() function~~

 P.S.
-There are several projects by different authors using variations of the name JobScraPy.
-This one just happens to be mine :)  Nothing new under the sun, as they say.
+There are several distinct projects by different authors using variations of the name JobScraPy.
+This one just happens to be mine.
+Nothing new under the sun, as they say.